shamimaaktar1/ChatGPT4SA/README.md

 ## Developing the Architecture Story

 <p>
-This phases describes the software architecture story, which is generated based on an analysis of the software domain and depicts the operational context of the system or group of operationalized scenarios using a software solution.
+This phase describes the software architecture story, which is generated based on an analysis of the software domain and depicts the operational context of the system or group of operationalized scenarios using a software solution.
 A prompt is used to provide the architectural story into ChatGPT as a prerequisite for collaborative architecture.
 </p>